minio/sio/DARE.md

 --------|--------------|------------------|------------------|---------
 1 byte  | 1 byte       | 2 bytes / uint16 | 4 bytes / uint32 | 8 bytes

-The first byte specifies the version used to encrypt the package and is equal to 0x10 for DARE version 1.0.
+The first byte specifies the version of the format and is equal to 0x10 for DARE version 1.0.
 The second byte specifies the cipher used to encrypt the package.

 Cipher            | Value
 ------------------|-------
 AES-256_GCM       | 0x00
 CHACHA20_POLY1305 | 0x01

-The payload size is an uin16 number.
+The payload size is an uint16 number.
 The real payload size is defined as the payload size field as uint32 + 1.
 This ensures that the payload can be exactly 64 KB long and prevents empty packages without a payload.